 Caring for Lazulite

 To preserve the beauty and integrity of your lazulite stone, proper care is essential.
 As a rare mineral, lazulite requires gentle handling to maintain its vibrant colour and smooth surface.
-When cleaning lazulite jewelry or mineral specimens, use a soft brush with a mild detergent solution in warm water.
-Gently scrub the stone to remove any dirt or oils, then rinse thoroughly and dry with a soft cloth to avoid water spots.

-It’s important to keep lazulite separate from harder stones, such as quartz, to prevent accidental scratching.
-Store your lazulite pieces in a padded jewelry box or wrap them in a soft cloth, ensuring they don’t come into contact with other minerals or harder gemstones.
-Avoid exposing lazulite to harsh chemicals, ultrasonic cleaners, or steam cleaning, as these can damage the stone’s surface and diminish its natural lustre.
+Storage: Keep lazulite separate from harder stones, such as quartz, to prevent accidental scratching.
+Store your lazulite pieces in a padded jewelry box or wrap them in a soft cloth to prevent them from coming into contact with other minerals or harder gemstones.

-For long-term preservation, keep lazulite specimens and jewelry in a cool, dry place, away from direct sunlight, as sunlight can sometimes cause fading in coloured stones.
 By following these simple care guidelines, you can enjoy the rare beauty of your lazulite for years to come, whether you’re admiring a faceted gem or a natural mineral specimen.

 Embracing Lazulite's Healing Energies

+Lazulite is believed to provide mental clarity and improve focus.
 Aside from its visual appeal, this stone also boasts powerful healing properties.
 These properties span the physical, emotional, and spiritual realms, making it a versatile tool for holistic wellness.

 -